Seanlebon/Shooter-Brawl/README.txt

 Mouse over a button and click on it to continue to whatever menu function you'd like

 Music:
-Included please turn speakers on to hear.
-Cannot turn off if you would like no music just turn your speakers off.
+Included please turn on speakers to hear.

 ##Please make sure all the pictures and songs are in the same file as the game or else the game cannot function properly.